openPMD/openPMD-standard/EXT_SpeciesType.md

 Additional Record Attribute
 ---------------------------

-The following additional attribute for openPMD `records` is defined in this
+The following additional attribute for openPMD `mesh records` and `particle groups` is defined in this extension:
-extension:

 - `SpeciesType`
   - type: *(string)*